robertstepanov/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b) This is a iterative function that grows proportionally with the length of n so O(nlogn)

-c) This is a recursive function that takes the same amount of time so O(c)
+c) This is a recursive function that takes the same amount of time in each step so O(c)

 ## Exercise II

 I would use a binary search to do this.
+O(logn)

 1. Determine how many floors and then find the middle.
 2. Drop an egg.